EXJUSTICE/LISICON_NASICON_IonicConductivity_Classification/README.md

 This is the dataset utilized to train the Logistic Regression, Random Forest, and 3-Layer Neural network models specified in the presentation.

-The legend of the features is as follows
+The legend of the features is as follows:

 * d2occu - absolute occupancy of 2nd dopant position